bioexcel/qmmm_bpg/docs/running_cp2k/cp2k_errors.rst

 Abort messages
 -----------------------

 Abort messages appear when something has occured that causes CP2K to exit.
-They will look like this and contain a message about what has caused the abort, and what can be done to fix it.
+They will look like the output shown below and contain a message about what has caused the abort, and what can be done to fix it.

 .. code-block :: none